 The Man Who Haunted Himself.
-Well, this was where my love for the Rover P5B started.
-I seem to remember watching this film with my parents at home in the 1970’s (probably not on the films release – I’d have been 2).
+This was where my love for the Rover P5B started.
+I seem to remember watching this film with my parents at home in the 1970’s (probably not on the films release – I’d have been 2!).
 The combination of a staid but still somewhat dashing Roger Moore playing a successful businessman (Harold Pelham), a great storyline, some good acting, a wonderful car (the P5B.
 Oh, and a Lamborghini Islero, if you like that sort of thing :-)) all set in and around London kept me riveted to the end, and obviously left a major impression.

 Warning!
 Reading further will spoil the plot if you haven’t seen the film yet.
 If you haven’t, then buy it below, watch it, then come back here!

 The Man Who Haunted Himself is generally considered (by Mr Moore himself, amongst many others) as one of his better films, despite being a relatively low-budget affair which wasn’t publicised effectively.
 Some of the special affects, especially when Pelham meets himself, are very well done for their time, especially when he walks behind himself in the hallway of his house – an example of Rotoscoping which was quite advanced for it’s time.
 The final car crash scenes are well done as well (filmed on Richmond-Upon-Thames bridge I believe).